-This contribution provides an overview of the theoretical conceptualisation, empirical operationalisation, and measurement and coding of education in German and cross-national survey research.
-In this context, education refers to the highest level of education successfully completed and must be distin-guished from concepts such as competencies, scholastic achievement, and fields of study.
-Because edu-cation is often included in statistical models merely as a matter of routine, the present contribution focuses on the relationship between the theoretical concept, the indicator, the measurement instru-ment, and the variables.
-When doing so, it draws on many years of social science research on returns to education and educational inequality.
-It distinguishes between linear, ordinal, and categorical concepts of education that have emerged from different theoretical approaches and that, in part, place different demands on measurement and coding.
-Indeed, there is a distinct lack of consensus on how education should be conceptualised, measured, compared across countries, and statistically modelled.
-For that reason, the present contribution does not give a recommendation for a “one size fits all” education variable that would be suitable for all surveys.
-Rather, it endeavours to encourage readers to make an informed decision on the measurement of education in the respective research context and to support them in doing so.
+This contribution provides an overview of the theoretical conceptualisation, empirical operationalisation, and the measurement and coding of education in national and international survey research.
+In this context, the term “education” refers to the level of education attained by an individual, which must be distinguished from concepts such as competencies, performance at school, and educational disciplines.
+Because education is often included in statistical models in a merely routine way, emphasis is placed on the connection between the theoretical concept, the indicator, the measurement instrument, and the variable.
+When doing so, use is made of long-standing social science research on educational returns and educational inequality.
+A distinction is made between linear, ordinal and categorical concepts of education that have emerged from the different theoretical approaches, and that, to some extent, impose different requirements on data collection and coding.
+Indeed, it is true to say that there is no consensus as to how education should be conceptualised, measured, compared across countries, and statistically modelled.
+The contribution does not give a recommendation for a “one size fits all” educational variable that would be appropriate for all studies.
+Rather, it endeavours to encourage readers to make an informed decision on the measurement of education in the respective educational context and to support them in doing so.

 ERROR: Content Element with uid "86329" and type "tab" has no rendering definition!